 Genius Bonus: A nice little reference is hidden in the flavor text of the Gambling Hall building: "An eight.
 A nine.
 And...a three!"
 That's the worst possible hand in the blackjack-like game of Oicho-Kabu...a combination called "ya-ku-za".

 Memetic Mutation: "Our men are running from the battlefield.
 Shameful display!"
-The quote comes from the rather hammy and thickly-accented battlefield advisor, who bellows the statement every time a unit is routed (a not uncommon occurrence).
+The quote comes from the rather hammy and thickly-accented battlefield advisor, who bellows the statement every time a unit is routed (a not uncommon occurrence, especially with ashigaru units which may rout if the enemy so much as sneezes in their direction).
 The overly-dramatic delivery is widely considered humorous.